 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has two items that qualifies for reporting in this category.
-They are the deferred charge on refunding of bonds and pension related items reported in the government-wide statement of net position.
-A deferred charge on bond refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+The District has three items that qualify for reporting in this category.
+They are the deferred charge on refunding, pension, and other postemployment benefits related items reported in the government-wide statement of net position.
+A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-Deferred outflows are recognized for pension related items.
+A deferred outflow is recognized for pension and other postemployment benefit related items.
 These amounts are expensed in the plan year in which they apply.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has two items that qualify for reporting in this category.
-The first is the future resources yet to be recognized in relation to the pension actuarial calculation.
-These future resources arise from differences in the estimates used by the actuary to calculate the pension liability and the actual results.
+The District has three items that qualify for reporting in this category.
+The first is restricted section 147c state aid deferred to offset deferred outflows related to section 147c pension and other postemployment benefit contributions subsequent to the measurement period.
+The other items are future resources yet to be recognized in relation to the pension and other postemployment benefit actuarial calculation.
+These future resources arise from differences in the estimates used by the actuary to calculate the pension and other postemployment benefit liability and the actual results.
 The amounts are amortized over a period determined by the actuary.
-The second is restricted Section 147c state aid deferred to offset deferred outflows related to Section 147c pension contributions subsequent to the measurement period.